RocketChat/Rocket.Chat/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!-- Checklist!!!
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your code.
-  - I have read the [CONTRIBUTING](https://github.com/RocketChat/Rocket.Chat/blob/develop/.github/CONTRIBUTING.md#contributing-to-rocketchat) doc
+  - I have read the Contributing Guide - https://github.com/RocketChat/Rocket.Chat/blob/develop/.github/CONTRIBUTING.md#contributing-to-rocketchat doc
-  - I have signed the [CLA](https://cla-assistant.io/RocketChat/Rocket.Chat)
+  - I have signed the CLA - https://cla-assistant.io/RocketChat/Rocket.Chat
   - Lint and unit tests pass locally with my changes
   - I have added tests that prove my fix is effective or that my feature works (if applicable)
   - I have added necessary documentation (if applicable)